 Points we can observe from the work

-The anime seems to be a little slow and spends more time fighting than the manga itself.
-The weekly deadlines for the shonen jump caused the author to hurry and some fights like those that happened during the sports festival are left aside.
+The anime seems to be a bit slow and spends more time on fights than the manga itself.
+The weekly shonen jump deadlines made the author rush and leave some fights aside like the ones that happened during the sports festival.

-The manga explores themes of law and order, being free with its powers or needing licenses.
-We note that several characters are punished for engaging in illegal combat with a villain, even in self-defense.
-So much so that one of the things that the group of villains propose is the freedom of their powers.
+The manga explores themes of law and order, having freedom with your powers, or needing licenses.
+We noticed that several characters are punished for engaging in illegal combat with a villain, even in self-defense.
+So much so that one of the things the group of villains propose is freedom from their powers.

-If we pay attention to a certain extent, all the characters are single or have not been involved in romantic relationships.
-The series puts much more emphasis on the characters becoming heroes, emphasizing friendships and teamwork, leaving aside romance in the anime.
+If we pay attention to some extent, all the characters are single or not involved in romantic relationships.
+The series puts a lot more emphasis on characters becoming heroes, putting an emphasis on friendships and teamwork, leaving romance aside in the anime.
 A big disappointment for those who like it.